LMulakala/LMulakala/README.md

 My GitHub account will include projects that mainly focus on my journey of learning cybersecurity through computer science.
 In my projects you will notice that I use Java to make cybersecurity tools, as it is my way of learning how the tool functions and important
-Here's some projects I have completed/working on:
+In my GitHub profile I have project I completed and am working on (more coming soon):

 1. **Java Networking - PS**: a website that includes information about computer networking, Java networking, and a port scanner that I developed
    - https://laharimulakala039.wixsite.com/java-networking---ps